 How to become a better writer and communicate effectively?

 A question we answered in a one hour workshop with Best-selling author & future of work expert Jon Younger Ph.D.
 Jon is the best selling author of Agile Talent (Harvard, 2016), HR From the Outside In, and HR Transformation.
-He also took two startups public and was Senior VP HR for a top US bank.
+He also took two startups public and was Senior VP of HR for a top US bank.
 He writes about the freelance revolution and the future of work.

 Jon’s Principles of Writing